 - What was our client’s USP?

-- How big where they within this field?
+- How big were they within this field?

-After gaining some deeper understanding.
-Me and my UX colleague started having small workshops, starting to design and making decisions for each page.
+After gaining a deeper understanding.
+I and my UX colleague started having small workshops, starting to design and make decisions for each page of the site.

 - What should be presented on each page?